Tag: Django

 from django.db import models

-created_at = models.DateTimeField(auto_now_add=True) # Automatically set when created
+date_posted = models.DateTimeField(default=timezone.now) # Automatically set when post is created

 def __str__(self):